 This makes website creation very simple, straight forward and powerful.
 Almost anyone can drag content, upload pictures or text, and publish without having to write one line of code.

-In our view, Squarespace and Wix provide you with the best looking themes amongst most WYSIWYG website builders.
+In our view, Wix & Squarespace provide you with the best-looking themes amongst most WYSIWYG website builders.

-There really isn’t a “best” website builder software as each has their own pros and cons.
+There really isn’t a “best” site builder software or website builder platform as each has their own pros and cons.
 Some are more design oriented and can help you build a more attractive website, some are easier to use, some have better e-commerce tools, and some come with 24/7 support.

 What is more important is that you find one that fits your unique needs.
 Here is a summary of our thoughts and recommendations: